nickcanz/docs/docs/guides/quickstart.md

 ## Before you begin

-- Make sure you have [Docker](https://docs.docker.com/engine/install/) installed and running.
+Make sure you have [Docker](https://docs.docker.com/engine/install/) installed and running.

-- Make sure you have the [`psql` client](https://www.postgresql.org/docs/current/app-psql.html) installed.

 ## Step 1.
 Start the database